Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Block-wise tensor estimation

 \subsection{Tensor block model}

-Tensor block models describe a checkerboard pattern in a signal tensor.
-The block model provides a meta structure to many popular models including the low-rankness~\citep{young2018universality}, latent space models~\citep{wang2018learning}, and isotonic tensors~\citep{pananjady2020isotonic}.
-Here, we use tensor block models as a building block for estimating permutated smooth models.
+Tensor block models describe a checkerboard pattern in the signal tensor.
+The block model provides a meta structure to many popular models including the low-rankness~\citep{gao2016optimal} and isotonic tensors~\citep{pananjady2022isotonic}.
+Here, we use tensor block models as a foundation for estimating permuted smooth models.

 Specifically, suppose that there are $k$ clusters among $d$ entities, and the cluster assignment is represented by a clustering function $z \colon[d]\rightarrow[k]$.
 Then, the tensor block model assumes that the entries of signal tensor $\Theta\in\bbR^{d\times \cdots \times d}$ take values from a core tensor $\tS\in\bbR^{k\times\cdots\times k}$ according to the clustering function $z$; that is,